Bachelor of music

 - Comprehensive major (prepares students for specialized study in music education)

 Students accepted to the bachelor of music have the option to pursue a joint bachelor of music and bachelor of commerce degree.

 The School of Music is an internationally oriented professional music school.
 Here is some of what makes the school special:

 - Deep, meaningful mentorship and development.
 Every student receives weekly one-to-one mentorship in their area of applied study.

-- Music technology – in the 21st century, music and technology are inseparable.
-At the School of Music, you will benefit from dedicated music technology courses, a staff of music technologist, and access to the state-of-the-art Memorial Electro Acoustic Research Lab.
+- Music technology.
+In the 21st century, music and technology are inseparable.
+At the School of Music, you will benefit from dedicated music technology courses, a staff music technologist, and access to the state-of-the-art Memorial Electro Acoustic Research Lab.

 From the moment you become a music student, you will have a dedicated advisor to guide you through your degree.
 You will also have the opportunity to join the vibrant Memorial Music Society, the student-led organization responsible for planning events and working with faculty to enrich your experience at the School of Music.
 This is all in addition to the student services provided by Memorial University.